SanjaykumarBejjanki/expense-tracker/README.md

 # 💰 Expense Tracker

-A professional and responsive Expense Tracker web application built with HTML, CSS, and JavaScript.
+A professional and responsive Expense Tracker web application built with **HTML, CSS, and JavaScript**.

 The application helps users manage income and expenses, track their financial balance, search and filter transactions, and visualize spending through a dynamic expense chart.